FREQUENTLY ASKED QUESTIONS

 I have a very serious medical condition or allergy that requires me to have a special diet or avoid certain foods?
 Can you accommodate this in your tours?

 Depending on what you are allergic to or your medical condition, we might be able to accommodate you.
 It will depend on how much we will need to adapt the planned menu for everyone else.
-You can drop us an email and ask us.

 Please know that just like when you go to a restaurant, mistakes by the chef or servers or cross-contamination could happen.
 If this is a concern for you, then this trip might not be for you.

-I don’t eat oil, salt or refined sugar or I am SOS Free (salt, oil, sugar).
+I don’t eat oil, salt or refined sugar or I am WFPB SOS Free (salt, oil, sugar).
 Can I join your trips?

 What is your approach to food?